Skywalkerorgin/LakeComoTraining-/README.md

 # LakeComoTraining-
 This repo follows Reed Group Training on Lake Como (Summer 2020)

-In order to run the problem, please reference: https://docs.google.com/presentation/d/1Mr_8DfxsDUBDF8duwXIaNYbIKVvZi3fUpuFhestZFZk/edit#slide=id.g8091451994_0_15
+In order to run the problem and generate the pareto fronts, please refer to the tutorial presentation.

 # Generation of the Pareto Front:
 Figures/generate_pareto.py